 Maintaining hygiene, sanitation, and disease control is essential for preventing sepsis as well as other contagious infections.
 To prevent such infections from spreading, it is important to follow effective infection prevention protocols, such as proper handwashing, using of personal protective equipment, and sanitation.
 Failure to take adequate measures may lead to healthcare staff members passing on infections from patient to patient, resulting in an outbreak.

-Nursing homes are obligated to offer high-quality care to their residents, which may be specified by state regulations, or other laws.
+Nursing home staff are obligated to offer high-quality care to their residents, which may be specified by state regulations, or other laws.
+When they fail in their duties, they can be held liable for the harm they cause.

 Duties of the Registered Nurses